syncfusion-content/javascript-docs/js/Accordion/Concepts-and-Features/Header-customization.md

 The following steps explains you to configure header expand event for **Accordion**.

-1. In an HTML page, define a div element that is a container for  Accordion widget and add the contents correspondingly
+1. In an HTML page, define a div element that is a container for the Accordion widget and add the contents correspondingly

 {% highlight html %}